Imagine you could keep your home and borrow against it without onerous monthly mortgage payments.

 It all adds up.

-A reverse mortgage pays out outstanding debts HELOCs and credit cards secured by your home.
+A reverse mortgage pays out outstanding debts, HELOCs, or credit cards secured by your home.
 You use the money you get from a reverse mortgage to pay these first, then use the balance for anything you wish.

 Make home repairs or improvements